 How To Make Goat Cheese Prosciutto Lingonberry Jam Bruschetta:

-Set the oven to 400 F.
+Set the oven to 350 F.

-Slice the French baguette into equal 1/4-inch slices.
-Set them along a cookie sheet.
-Use a pastry brush to brush olive oil on one side.
-Flip them and brush olive oil on the other side.
+Use a pastry brush to brush olive oil on one side of the bread.
+Flip the bread over and brush olive oil on the other side.

-Toast one side for 3 to 4 minutes.
+Toast one side for five minutes.

 Spread a dollop of goat cheese on one side of each slice of bread.